Learn

 4. The Sides

 You don’t necessarily need sides with homemade burgers.
 A big burger that you can barely get your mouth around, laden with a tasty patty, loads of vege, with a juicy sauce dripping down your arm as you eat, is a meal in itself.
-However, if you feel the need for a side consider a green salad, coleslaw or cocktail tomatoes.
+However, if you feel the need for a side consider a green salad, coleslaw or cherry tomatoes.
 If it’s fries you really want, go for a small portion of homemade kūmara or potato wedges (skin on) baked in the oven with a bit of olive oil.

 5. The Extras